cz0479y/next16-commerce/STEPS.md

 ## Excessive client JS -> Client/Server composition: WelcomeBanner

-- The next reported issue was excessive client side JS.
+- The next issue is excessive client side JS.
 - Check out this client-side Pagination using search params.
 Client side due to nav status with a transition.
 Preventing default.
 There are some new tools we can use to handle this very common use case better.
 Remove all client side code here and isPending.
 Lost interactivity.
 - Replace with LinkStatus.
 A rather new nextjs feature, useLinkStatus.
 Like useFormStatus, avoid lack of feedback on stale navigation while waiting for the search param.
 See local pending state, using this also on the category links in the bottom here and the sort.
 Very small amount of client JS added, only what is needed for interactivity.
 - Revisit the WelcomeBanner.
 It's dismissing this with a useState().
 Switched to client side fetching with useSWR just to make this dismissable and animated, multiple ways to fetch now with API layer, no types.